Seriousattempts/rp3plus-native-attempts/README.md

 - Boot loops of course.
 Except 1 https://github.com/jytmX/OrangeFox-Recovery-Builder-2024/releases/tag/11995394593
 - Boots intro OrangeFox recovery (Have to sign it with a vbmeta), but touch screen doesn't work.
 Doubt it make a difference but the attempt was made.
 - Unpacking and repacking didn't work (unless Magisk did it).
 Didn't care to try APatch.
+- Tried a HxD modification to the boot/uboot to prioritize mmcblk1 over mmcblk0.
+OBviously failed https://mh-nexus.de/en/hxd/

+# Tried PostMarketOS
+- Couldn't replicate booting intro the device, had issues with using pmbootstrap (APKBUILD file, issues regardless of kernel fork selected https://wiki.postmarketos.org/wiki/Porting_to_a_new_device/Kernel_package/Preparation) https://wiki.postmarketos.org/wiki/Unisoc_Tiger_T610/T618_(UMS512)
+- Device is not part of mainline as well.

 ## If anyone get's a different operating system running natively:
 - Check RAM usage (Can check in developer mode)